sourcegraph/sourcegraph-public-snapshot/doc/dev/retrospectives/index.md

+---
+ignoreDisconnectedPageCheck: true
+---

-This document was moved to [another location](/team/product-dev/retrospectives/index.md).
+This document was moved to [another location](../../retrospectives/index.md).